sidd6p/Fully-Function-E-commerce/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables
+To run this project locally, you will need to add the following environment variables

 #### SELLER\files\\.env